Hipcamp Host Standards

 In addition to 911, share any other relevant emergency contact phone numbers with Hipcampers, as well as the location of the nearest hospital.
 It’s best to provide this information in advance of the visit and to also post it somewhere accessible onsite.

 Before hosting, survey your property to identify any potential hazards or dangers.
 Consider where visitors might easily trip or fall; fix any exposed wires; and ensure stairs are safe with railings.
 Any hazards should either be removed or clearly marked.
+Also think about how extreme weather events, like storms, floods or wildfire, might present new or sudden hazards or dangers.
+Ensure there is a plan for these events that is available to Hipcampers so that they will know what to do.

 Be a good neighbor.